waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 title: Discussion
 data: 2023-04-15 15:55:11
 ---
+### 2023年07月29日 中国大陆
+In many different countries, most shops and products become the same.
+Some people think it is a positive development, while others think it is a negative development.
+Discuss both views and give your own opinion.

 ### 2023年06月24日 中国大陆
 Some people think secondary school students should learn international news as one of their subjects, while others believe that this is a waste of valuable time.
 Discuss both views and give your own opinion.